 Start Your Canadian Adventure – Apply Today!

 Delta School District International Student Programs prefers applications through the True North System, but will also accept emailed applications.
-We are currently accepting applications for Summer Programs 2023, 2023-2024 Academic Programs and 2024-2025 Academic Programs.
+We are currently accepting applications for Summer Programs 2024, and 2024-2025 Academic Programs.

 Step 1 - Application Form and Supporting Documents